 China launches its 1st unmanned cargo spacecraft

-In this Monday, April 17, 2017 photo released by China's Xinhua News Agency, a Long March 7 rocket carrying the Tianzhou 1 is transferred to the launching site in Wenchang, south China's Hainan Province.
-China is preparing to launch its first unmanned cargo spacecraft on a mission to dock with the country's space station.
+In this Monday, April 17, 2017 photo released by China's Xinhua News Agency, a Long March 7 rocket carrying the Tianzhou 1 is transferred to the Wenchang Space Launch Center.
+BEIJING - China on Thursday launched its first unmanned cargo spacecraft on a mission to dock with the country's space station, marking further progress in the ambitious Chinese space program.

 Add your comments below